Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Main theorems on computational quantum mechanics

 \end{theorem}

 Note that the key to this result is the compact resolvent of $H$.
-The fact that the SCI is one in this case is most natural as the SCI for spectra and pseudo spectra of compact operators is one.
-The continuity assumption on $V$ in Theorem \ref{thm:comp-res} is to make sure that the discretization used actually converges.
-However, by tweaking with the approximation this assumption can may be weakened to include potentials that have certain discontinuities.
+It is therefore natural that these problems have the same SCI classification as for compact operators $\Omega_\mathrm{C}$ (see Theorem \ref{spec_thm_main} in \S \ref{finding_spectra}).
+The continuity assumption on $V$ in Theorem \ref{thm:comp-res} is to make sure that the discretisation used converges.
+However, by tweaking with the approximation, this assumption can be weakened to include potentials that have certain discontinuities.